 Definitely get a cordless version that runs on a battery.
 Much more convenient in the garden.
 Just remember to charge up the battery!

-Safety Note: Because these are high-speed rotary tools, make sure to wear safety glasses or goggles.
+Safety Note: Because these are high-speed rotary tools, make sure to wear safety glasses or goggles (as you should with any power tool).
 And be careful if cutting or grinding metal as there will be lots of sparks.
 Ensure you don’t set fire to dry mulch or nearby wood!